 - * McDonalds on 62 N in Hillsboro has free wireless access.

-Word Processing Computers: Three of our four Libraries have a computer devoted to Word Processing, however all of the Internet PCs also have Microsoft Office 2000® with Microsoft Word® or OpenOffice.
+Word Processing : All of the Internet PCs have Microsoft Office 2010® with Microsoft Word® or OpenOffice.
 If you need to bring in a document typed in any other program to print, we'd recommend that you "save as" a Microsoft Word® .doc file first.
 All of our public Internet computers also have the file conversion update loaded so you can open a Microsoft Office 2007® file on those computers to read, but you can not save changes to it as a 2007 file.
-The Word Processing computer at Hillsboro does have Microsoft Office 2007® installed along with a tutorial program to teach you how to use it.
-(The New Gates Grant Computers at Greenfield have Microsoft Office 2010.)

-Reference Computers: Each of our four libraries have at least one computer devoted to research and reference.
-They can not be used to access the Internet for any other purpose, so they are free more often and do not require the users to have parental permission or a signed agreement.
+Reference Computers: They can not be used to access the Internet for any other purpose, so they are free more often and do not require the users to have parental permission or a signed agreement.
 They can be used for homework or any other type of research.
 The Libraries of Ohio have subscriptions to many useful databases like the Worldbook Online, American and English full text literature collections, Oxford Reference Online, NewsBank (America's Newspapers) ,Business Source Premier, Science Online, and All EBSCOhost Databases which are quality research tools with a wealth of information that can be accessed from our library computers or from your home computers by using your library card number.
 Additionally, our library has subscribed to the Auto Repair Reference Center for information on approximately 25,000 vehicles.

 * We do NOT have Microsoft Works on our computers, so if you need to bring in a file written in Works it is best to choose Save As and on the document type choose Word Document.
 The same applies to other word processing programs you may be using elsewhere.